lukefleed/website/src/contents/Compressed-IntVec.md

 The canonical solution is bit packing, which aligns data end-to-end in a contiguous bitstream.
 However, this optimization has historically come at the cost of random access performance.
 The O(1) access guarantee of `Vec<T>` is predicated on simple pointer arithmetic: `address = base_address + index * std::mem::size_of::<T>()`.
 Tightly packing the bits invalidates this direct address calculation, seemingly forcing a trade-off between memory footprint and access latency.

-This raises the central question that this post aims to answer: is it possible to design a data structure that decouples its memory layout from the static size of `T`, adapting instead to the data's true dynamic range, without sacrificing the O(1) random access that makes `Vec<T>` so effective?
+This raises the central question that with this post we aim to answer: is it possible to design a data structure that decouples its memory layout from the static size of `T`, adapting instead to the data's true dynamic range, without sacrificing the O(1) random access that makes `Vec<T>` so effective?

 ## Fixed-width bit packing with arithmetic indexing